- Common Hearing Aid Problems & How to Fix Them - June 14, 2021

 READ: What to Expect in a Hearing Test

 4. You No Longer Hear Dogs Bark, Birds Chirp or the Wind Blow – Hearing Loss Whether you live in a city or the countryside, our world is filled with constant and satisfying sounds.
 The roar of a distant crowd at a football game.
 The sound of rain on your rooftop.
 The wind blowing through the trees.
 These can all be immensely enjoyable sounds.
 Yet if you’re suffering from hearing loss, you may be missing more than you might imagine.
-A hearing test can help reveal how your hearing has changed over time.
+A hearing evaluation can help reveal how your hearing has changed over time.

 5. You Miss Phone Calls or the Doorbell Ringing – Hearing Loss Hearing loss can lead to isolation as you avoid restaurants and other social settings where it may be difficult to hear.
 But if your hearing loss is severe, you may be missing one-on-one visits to your home simply because you can’t hear a friend knocking on your door or ringing the doorbell.
 And though you can set a cell phone to vibrate, hearing loss may be causing you to miss phone calls when your phone isn’t at your side.